chris-townsend/PP4-Kitchen_Tales/TESTING.md

 ![Kichen Tales sign up tab](static/images/kitchen-tales-sign-up-tab.webp)

-- Users can sign-up for an account by clicking on the drop down menu My-Account and then selecting **Register** from the list.
+- Users can sign-up for an account by clicking on the drop down menu MyAccount and then selecting **Register** from the list.

 ![Kichen Tales sign up button](static/images/kitchen-tales-sign-up-button.webp)